-- Disruption of, or improper interference with, the academic, administrative, social or other activities of the University, whether on its premises or elsewhere. - Violent, indecent, disorderly, threatening or offensive behaviour or language, whether expressed orally or in writing, including electronically, including sexual or racial harassment of any student, member of staff or other employee, whilst on the University's premises or engaged in any University activity

-- Conduct which unjustifiably infringes freedom of thought or expression whilst on University premises or engaged in University work, study or activity - Fraud, deceit, deception or dishonesty in relation to the University or its staff or in connection with holding any office in the University or in relation to being a student of the University - Action likely to cause injury or impair safety on University premises - Conduct which constitutes a criminal offence (including conviction for an offence) - Behaviour which is such as to render the student unfit to practise any particular profession or calling to which that student's course leads directly - Without prejudice to the right to fair and justified comment and criticism, behaviour which brings the University into disrepute - Failure to disclose name and other relevant details to an officer or employee of the University in circumstances when it is reasonable to require that such information be given e.g while securing admission to the University - Without prejudice to the right to raise academic and other concerns, responsibly within or outside the University, the making of false and malicious reports of malpractice, which upon investigation are proved to be unfounded - Violation of Dubai International Academic City (DIAC) non-smoking policy - Violation of DIAC Student resident visa regulations - Withdrawal of Student Visa status following action by DIAC - Disregarding University rules and regulations.
+- Conduct that expresses respect for the University's values. - Gaining knowledge and understanding of all policies that bear on their conduct and academic progress at the University, including discipline, assessment, and attendance requirements. - Compliance with the terms of policies that apply to them. - Collegial participation in classes. - Observing the highest standards of integrity. - Openness, honesty and respect in dealings with others. - Observing international standards in research conduct, including documentation of results, critique of findings, and acknowledgement of the contribution of others through adherence to bibliographic conventions. - Appropriate use of the University's Information Technology infrastructure. - Prompt payment of financial liabilities. - 2.
+A student's failure to observe his/her responsibilities may result in imposition of penalties set out in the University's Student Disciplinary Policy. - 3.
+The University has the right to apply the terms of its Student Disciplinary Policy to any students who commit an offence, including but not limited to the following: - Disruption of, or improper interference with, the academic, administrative, social or other activities of the University, whether on its premises or elsewhere. - Violent, indecent, disorderly, threatening, or offensive behaviour or language, whether expressed orally or in writing(including electronically), including sexual or racial harassment of any student, member of staff or other employee, whilst on the University's premises or engaged in any University activity. - Conduct which unjustifiably infringes freedom of thought or expression whilst on University premises or engaged in University work, study or activity. - Fraud, deceit, deception, or dishonesty in relation to the University or its staff or in connection with holding any office in the University or in relation to being a student of the University. - Action likely to cause injury or impair safety on University premises. - Conduct which constitutes a criminal offence (including conviction for an offence). - Behaviour which is such as to render the student unfit to practise any particular profession or calling to which that student's course leads directly. - Without prejudice to the right to fair and justified comment and criticism, behaviour which brings the University into disrepute. - Failure to disclose their name and other relevant details to an officer or employee of the University in circumstances when it is reasonable to require that such information be given e.g. while securing admission to the University. - Without prejudice to the right to raise academic and other concerns responsibly within or outside the University, the making of false and malicious reports of malpractice, which upon investigation are proved to be unfounded. - Violation of Dubai International Academic City (DIAC) non-smoking policy. - Violation of DIAC student resident visa regulations. - Withdrawal of Student Visa status following action by DIAC. - Disregarding University rules and regulations.